obeli-sk/obelisk/README.md

 - [x] Forward stdout and stderr (configurable) of activities and webhooks
 - [x] Support for distributed tracing, logging from components collected by OTLP
 - [x] Mapping from any execution result (e.g. traps, timeouts, err variants) to other execution results via `-await-next`
+- [ ] HTML based UI for showing executions, event history and relations
+- [ ] Print each component's imports and exports in the WIT format
+- [ ] Heterogenous join sets, allowing one join set to combine multiple function signatures and delays
 - [ ] Expose filesystem with directory mapping for activities, webhooks
-- [ ] Spawning processes from WASM activities, reading their outputs
-- [ ] External executors support - starting executions solely based on WIT exports.
-External executors must share write access to the sqlite database.
-- [ ] External activities gRPC API
 - [ ] Expose network configuration for activities, webhooks
-- [ ] Heterogenous join sets, allowing one join set to combine multiple function signatures and delays
-- [ ] HTML based UI for showing executions, event history and relations
-- [ ] Add examples with C#, Go, JS, Python
+- [ ] Examples with C#, Go, JS, Python
-- [ ] Print each component's imports and exports in WIT format

 ## Future ideas
 * Interactive CLI for execution management
+* External activities gRPC API
 * OpenAPI activity generator
+* Spawning processes from WASM activities, reading their outputs
-* Limits on insertion of pending tasks or an eviction strategy like killing the oldest pending tasks.
+* Backpressure: Limits on pending queues, or an eviction strategy, slow down on `LimitReached`
-* Multi process executors
+* External executors support - starting executions solely based on WIT exports.
+External executors must share write access to the sqlite database.
 * Labels restricting workflows/activities to executors
 * Periodic scheduling
 * [Deadline propagation](https://sre.google/sre-book/addressing-cascading-failures)